SpamapS/rustygear/README.md

 # rustygear
-This is a direct port of the python "gear" library and server to rust.
+This started life as a port of the python gear library to Rust.

+But since has been rewritten from scratch to be a server first, and then the client library will be added later.